AriFordsham/GHCWiki/working-conventions.md

 - **Testing**: all patches that go into GHC must first pass *validation*, which ensures that a basic build works and the *regression test suite* passes.

-  - The policy on validating patches, and how to perform validation, is at: [TestingPatches](testing-patches).
+  - The policy on validating patches, and how to perform validation, is at: [Testing Patches](testing-patches).
-  - Details about the regression test suite, and how to use it are at: [Building/RunningTests](building/running-tests)
+  - Details about the regression test suite, and how to use it are at: [Running Tests](building/running-tests).